MarvNC/jpdb-freq-list/readme.md

 ![example image](./images/chrome_Deck_contents_–_jpdb_-_httpsjpdb.io_-_Google_C_2022-03-09_16-24-16.png)

 Simply navigate to a jpdb deck's vocabulary page, and click on the button that says "Export as frequency list."
 The script will use the current frequency sort setting applied to the deck page, with the default sort setting being the frequency across the whole corpus.

-## Result

-The script will export a .zip file to be imported to Yomichan.

-- Frequencies for hiragana versions of kanji dictionary entries will be marked by `㋕`.
-For example, if you hover 成る, you will see frequencies for both なる and 成る.
-- Frequencies for terms that do not appear at all in jpdb's corpus will be marked with `❌`.